-If there are any questions or if any portion of the water quality report needs to be clarified, a Texas A&M Agrilife Extension Service Fisheries Specialist or other state fisheries manager, can be consulted.
-To determine who your regional Extension Fisheries specialist is, please consult the map below.
+If there are any questions or if any portion of the water quality report needs to be clarified, a Texas A&M AgriLife Extension Service Fisheries Specialist or other state fisheries manager can be consulted.

-See also: Stone, N., J.L.
-Shelton, B.E.
-Haggard, and H.K.
-Thomforde.
-2013.
-SRAC Publication No. 4606, Interpretation of Water Analysis Reports for Fish Culture.
+See also: Stone, N., Shelton, J. L., Haggard, B. E., & Thomforde, H. K. (2013).
+Interpretation of Water Analysis Reports for Fish Culture (SRAC Publication No. 4606).
+Southern Regional Aquaculture Center, United States Department of Agriculture.